People Against Genocide Everywhere

 Specific Order and Time Frame:

-• Request for Emergency Special Session: If the Security Council is unable to maintain international peace and security due to lack of unanimity, any member state can request an emergency special session of the General Assembly.
+• Request for Emergency Special Session (ESS): If the Security Council is unable to maintain international peace and security due to lack of unanimity, any member state can request an emergency special session of the General Assembly.

 • Convening the Session: The General Assembly must meet within 24 hours of the request.